NordPass vs Dashlane: Which One's Better?

 If you’re concerned about your privacy, both NordPass and Dashlane operate under the zero-knowledge policy.
 In simple terms, they are unable to obtain your master password or access secured data within your vault.
 So, the only person who can see your sensitive information is you.

 However, there is other private data that you might be asked to provide yourself when using the password manager.
 For example, Dashlane collects your email when you register and keeps a track of your IP address.
-Yet, you can easily hide your location with a VPN to minimise the amount of data shared with it.
+Yet, you can easily hide your location with a VPN to minimize the amount of data shared with it.

-Keep in mind that NordPass allows you to use it’s free version without entering credit card details, so it might be an excellent option for privacy-conscious users.
+Keep in mind that NordPass allows you to use its free version without entering credit card details, so it might be an excellent option for privacy-conscious users.
 Apart from that, it still collects some data just as Dashlane when opting for premium subscription packages.

 NordPass vs Dashlane: features overview